Machine Learning Tutorial: What is Machine Learning?

 Further in this machine learning tutorial, we go through the next type of machine learning algorithm – Semi-supervised learning.

 Machine Learning Tutorial: Semi-Supervised Learning

-In semi-supervised learning the machine learns from a combination of labelled and unlabeled data, i.e. you can consider semi-supervised learning to be an amalgamation of both supervised learning and unsupervised learning.
+In semi-supervised learning, the machine learns from a combination of labeled and unlabeled data.
+In other words, you can consider semi-supervised learning as a fusion of supervised learning and unsupervised learning.

 Let’s go through this example.
-Here, we have a bunch of different items -> phones, apples, books and chairs.
-Now, as you see over here, only a minor proportion of the items are labelled and the rest are unlabeled.
+Here, we have a bunch of different items -> phones, apples, books, and chairs.
+Now, as you see over here, only a minor proportion of the items are labeled and the rest are unlabeled.
 Here, the basic idea is to start off by grouping similar data together.
-So, all the phones would be put into one group, apples into another and same is the case with books and chairs.
+So, all the phones would be put into one group, apples into another and the same is the case with books and chairs.

-So, here we have a self-driving car which is supposed to reach its destination without hitting any barricades.
-So, here, the self-driving car is the agent and the road is the environment.
+So, here we have a self-driving car that will reach its destination without encountering a roadblock.
+Thus, the self-driving car is the agent and the road is the environment.

-So, the car realizes that going straight is wrong and it has to go right.
-So, when it goes right, it will be given a reward.
-So, this process continues and the car learns how to drive by itself without hitting any barricades.
+The car realizes that going straight is wrong and it has to go right.
+Evidently, when it goes right, it gets a reward.
+Therefore, this process continues and the car learns how to drive by itself without hitting any barricades.

 And this brings us to the end of this “Machine Learning Tutorial”.
 We comprehensively understood what is machine learning and then we looked at the types of machine learning.

 Watch how to start your career in Machine Learning

 Now, if you are interested in doing an end-to-end certification course in Machine Learning, you can check out Intellipaat’s Machine Learning Course with Python.